 Basic earnings per share excludes dilution and is computed by dividing net income by the weighted average number of common shares outstanding for the period, excluding unvested restricted common stock.
-Diluted earnings per share reflects the potential reduction in earnings per share that could occur if securities or other computations are as follows:
+Diluted earnings per share reflects the potential reduction in earnings per share that could occur if securities or other contracts to issue common stock were exercised or converted into common stock under the treasury stock method.
+Earnings per share under the basic and diluted computations are as follows: